davmoba4/connect/README.md

 # Demo the App
 - Follow the following link to try out the app: https://davmoba4-connect.netlify.app/
-- The app works best on a Google Chrome browser.

 # How to Run Locally
 ### Backend